Caro–Kann Defence

-In the 21st century, grandmasters Vladislav Artemiev and Alireza Firouzja use the opening with regularity, while Ding Liren and Hikaru Nakamura use it on occasion.
+The Caro–Kann remains a popular opening in top level chess, being employed by among others Alireza Firouzja, Vladislav Artemiev and Ding Liren; it is the favorite opening of popular Chess YouTuber GothamChess.

 History

 The opening is named after the English player Horatio Caro and the Austrian player Marcus Kann, both of whom analysed it in 1886.
 Kann scored an impressive 24-move victory with the Caro–Kann Defence against German-British chess champion Jacques Mieses at the 4th German Chess Congress in Hamburg in May 1885: